 But what can you do about internet access if there's no Wi-Fi?
-In this guide we'll explain how to use a mobile broadband dongle with a tablet like the Apple iPad or Samsung Galaxy Tab so you can stay connected with a tablet during your travels.
+In this guide, we'll explain how to use a mobile broadband dongle with a tablet like the Apple iPad or Samsung Galaxy Tab so you can stay connected with a tablet during your travels.

 Mobile broadband data allowances

-If you're not sure what this means or how to go about selecting the right data bundle our guide to mobile broadband data usage can help answer your questions.
+If you're not sure what this means or how to go about selecting the right data bundle, our guide to mobile broadband data usage can help answer your questions.

-USB dongles and tablets
+Using USB dongles with tablets

-If you have a Windows tablet like the Microsoft Surface you can skip to the Windows tablets section below.
+If you have a Windows tablet like the Microsoft Surface, you can skip to the Windows tablets section below.
 Also, if you have an Apple iPad you’re out of luck as there’s currently no way of getting a USB dongle to work on Apple hardware, so you’ll want to scroll down for alternative solutions.

 That leaves Android.
 It is sometimes possible to use a USB dongle with Android tablets but may be technically tricky to accomplish and is rarely officially supported.

 The first stumbling block is that Android does not have native support for USB mobile broadband dongles.
 When you plug it in your tablet has no idea what the dongle is or how to use it.

 That's assuming you can plug it in at all, of course, because the other barrier is that only a minority of tablets have full-size USB ports, most use micro-USB, USB-C, or a proprietary connector.
 However, USB adapters are cheap and can provide an interface for devices like portable hard drives, card readers or perhaps even a mobile broadband dongle.